b38tn1k/wavtoy/README.md

 ```

-Eventually it would be cool to make a curses style editor to write these files. #TODO #UPDATE - WIP in /scores/
+Eventually it would be cool to make a curses style editor to write these files. #TODO #UPDATE - WIP curses thing in progress

 ## Running
 ```